Rehtribution/11-noote/README.md

 ## Contributions

-- Help from, Michelle, Paul, and tutor Anthony
+- Help from, Michelle, Paul, and Anthony